dragonfly-science/dragonfly-website/content/work/seabird-risk/content.md

 ### Risk evaluation leads policy

-We carried out a risk assessment for the New Zealand Ministry for Primary Industries, using a consistent framework to evaluate the risk to seabird populations from New Zealand commercial fisheries.
-There are over 70 seabird species that breed in the New Zealand region.
+We carried out a risk assessment for the Ministry for Primary Industries, using a consistent framework to evaluate the risk to seabird populations from New Zealand commercial fisheries.
+More than 70 seabird species breed in the New Zealand region.
 By including all these seabirds in the risk assessment, the Ministry was able to prioritise management actions.
 The risk assessment highlights where more information is required to reduce uncertainty, and where actions need to be taken to reduce seabird mortalities.

 ### A Bayesian approach

 Information on many seabird species is poor.
 By using Bayesian statistical modelling, we were able to work with the available data to produce consistent results.
-There are many stakeholders with an interest in seabird bycatch, including government agencies, the fishing industry and national and international Non-Governmental Organisations.
+There are many stakeholders with an interest in seabird bycatch, including government agencies, the fishing industry and national and international non-governmental organisations.
 A clear, principled approach allowed us to build the trust of the stakeholders.

 ### Supporting policy and certification

 The risk assessment supports government policy in this area, and is in turn used to demonstrate their commitment internationally.
 The assessment is used by the fishing industry to support the certification of New Zealand fisheries as sustainable, increasing the value of those fisheries.